Sabarinadh2002/Youtube_video_summarizer/README.md

 <img src="image/manual.png" alt="tarting" width="800"/>

 **1. What is this section**
+- As you scroll down you can see Quick guideline section.
 - Qucik guideline to show how to use this website.
 - Hover the mouse around the each card.
 - The steps will appears.